jbush001/NyuziProcessor/rtl/README.md

-The core is essentially an SoC component, with an AXI master interface.
-There are two main test configurations:
+The core is an SoC component with an AXI master interface.
+There are two test configurations:
 - A quick and dirty FPGA testbench that simulates a simple SoC.
 It includes a SDRAM controller, VGA controller, and an internal AXI interconnect, along with some other peripherals like a serial port.
 Most of the components for this are contained in the fpga/ directory.
 These are not part of